-Data integration is the process of combining data which resides in different sources and attempting to provide a unified view of these data.
+Data integration is the process of combining data that resides in different sources and attempting to provide a unified view of these data.

 If your organization is currently planning on embarking and implementing a BI solution, the following are 4 open source data integration tools that you could look into:

-Projects created via the Talend Open Studio can be created as either Java or Perl.
+Projects created via the Talend Open Studio can be created in either Java or Perl.

 The kettle data integration tool is part of the Pentaho open source business intelligence suite, so if you choose to adopt this integration tool, you can benefit from its other key BI features as well.